harvard-dce/mo-scaler/README.md

 #### auto

-Scale up/down 1 instance depending on the state of the cluster `./manager scale auto`
+Scale up/down some number of instances using the logic of one of the "pluggable" autoscaling mechanisms (see below).

+`./manager scale auto`

 ### --force option